shravan2omkar/Devops-EC2-SSH-KEYS-setup/README.md

 # Ansible-Sample-Application-Deployment
-This repository will contain sample code to deploy the sample application on linux instance
+This repository will contain sample for creaing devops user and copy ssh keys to remote ec2 servers